 Provided that in enterprises where clerical work is incidental to the main business of the employer and the majority of employees in the main business of the employer are paid on an actual hours of work per week basis, then clerical employees may be paid on the same basis as applies to the majority of the employer's employees.

-6.4.2 Accrued rostered time off not taken at the time of termination or dismissal shall be paid out at ordinary rates of pay.
+6.4.2 Accrued rostered time of not taken at the time of termination or dismissal shall be paid out at ordinary rates of pay.

-6.5 Meal breaks and rest pauses - ordinary time
+6.5 Meal breaks